The WP Debugging plugin must have a wp-config.php file that is writable by the filesystem.

 Enqueue and Dequeue in Data Structure

-In computer science, a queue is a linear data structure that follows the First-In-First-Out (FIFO) principle.
-Queues are used to implement various algorithms such as breadth-first search, and scheduling.
+The queue is a linear data structure that follows the First-In-First-Out (FIFO) principle.
+Since queues maintain the order of insertion of elements and also remove elements in the same order as of insertion, they are used to implement various algorithms such as breadth-first search, and scheduling.
 The two primary operations performed on a queue are enqueue and dequeue.
-This article discusses enqueue and dequeue operations in detail.
+Here we will discuss the process of enqueue and deque in data structure in detail.
+Let’s start with a brief introduction to the queue data structure.

 What is Queue Data Structure?

-A queue data structure is a linear data structure in computer science that follows the principle of first-in-first-out (FIFO).
+The queue is a linear data structure that follows the principle of First-In-First-Out (FIFO) which means the element which is added first is the first one to be removed.
 It is like a real-world queue where the first person is the first to be served.
 In a queue data structure, the elements are added at one end, known as the rear, and removed from the other end, known as the front.
 The rear end is also known as the tail, and the front end is known as the head.
 Queues are commonly used in computer algorithms, such as breadth-first search, and scheduling.

-To learn more about queue data structure, you can refer to this [page](https://www.prepbytes.com/blog/queues/queue-data-structure/ “page”).
+To learn more about the queue data structure, refer to the following article – Queue Data Structure.

 What is Enqueue Operation in Queue?